 This genuineness begins with the decor: the insides haven’t enjoyed a pristine makeover or historically-accurate refurbishment, though the curtains and upholstery looked new.

 The hardwood floor bears the scrapes of a thousand tired feet, the wooden chairs caressed by a myriad of caffeine-fuelled hands, the walls faded under a barrage of smoke-filled debate and discussion.

 Above our table, a light fitting had a bulb missing, with another bulb flickering indecisively, as if undecided whether to work or not.

-The coffee house is mostly non-smoking, now, but the Jelinek wears the scars of history proudly like a battle-hardened veteran.
+The coffee house is non-smoking, now, like all such premises in Vienna, but the Jelinek wears the scars of history proudly like a battle-hardened veteran.

 The authenticity continues with the staff, who don’t seem as if they’re trying to conform to some expected model or stereotype.
 They’re just trying to make sure you have what you need with the minimum of fuss.